Back to cases

 Advantrix Labs partnered with the client to design and implement a pricing management platform that centralizes rate cards, pricing rules and advertiser associations.
 The platform is composed of three services integrated into the client’s existing ad‑tech infrastructure.
 This architecture centralizes pricing logic and provides consistent reporting and approval workflows.
 By exposing algorithms and rules through intuitive tools, the platform ensures that everyone in the organization makes profitable decisions.
 Data management delivers consistent reporting and clearly answers critical questions, while defined roles and processes uphold pricing goals and improve governance.

-• Core pricing service: A Spring Boot service stores rate cards, pricing rules and advertiser/group associations in a relational database (MySQL).
-It provides secure REST APIs for creating, cloning, versioning and deleting rate cards; managing groups and marketers; and calculating total CPM by applying targeting adjustments and publisher‑specific rules.
+• Core pricing service: Stores rate cards, pricing rules and advertiser/group associations in a centralized system.
+Provides secure interfaces for creating, cloning, versioning and deleting rate cards; managing groups and marketers; and calculating total CPM by applying targeting adjustments and publisher‑specific rules.
 Change logs maintain user, time and version metadata for every revision

-• Operations UI: A React‑based plugin integrates into the client’s internal admin console.
-Pricing analysts can create, edit or clone rate cards through drawer‑based flows; manage advertisers and groups; view applicable pricing by publisher; and explore a searchable change log.
+• Operations interface: Integrates into the client’s internal admin console.
+Pricing analysts can create, edit or clone rate cards; manage advertisers and groups; view applicable pricing by publisher; and explore a searchable change log.
 Filters allow users to sort by status, type, publisher and date.
 Permission‑aware actions and real‑time validation ensure safe updates

 Business outcomes